SEL-Columbia/Nigeria_R_Training/presentation_R.md

 left_outer_join <- merge(data1, data2, by.x = "state", by.y = "state", all.x = TRUE)
 ```

+Question: what is the between these three data frames?

 We can also concatenate two data.frames together, either column-wise (ie, side-by-side) or row-wise (ie, top-and-bottom).
 Note that the number of rows have to be same in order to combine side-by-side: